revbayes/revbayes.github.io/tutorials/sse/bisse.md

 branching process models in RevBayes.
 For more details on the theory behind these models, please see the introductory page: {% page_ref sse/bisse-intro %}.

-This tutorial will explain how to fit the BiSSE model to data using Markov chain Monte Carlo (MCMC).
-RevBayes is a powerful tool for SSE analyses.
+This tutorial will explain how to fit the BiSSE and MuSSE models to data using Markov chain Monte Carlo (MCMC).
+RevBayes is a powerful tool for SSE analyses: to specify ClaSSE and HiSSE models, please see
+{% page_ref sse/other-sse %} and for ChromoSSE
+please see {% page_ref chromo %}.

 {% section Getting Set Up | thedata %}